GautierBlandin/math_guidelines/readme.md

 # Do and don't in math projects
 ## Project architecture
 ### Don't
+Keep everything in one file

 ![dont architecture](images/architecture/dont.png)
 ### Do
+Separate differont logical steps into different modules

 ![do architecture](images/architecture/do.png)

 ## Functionalities